ArthurGaleev/Music-database/README.md

-# Simple-database
+# Music-database
-Simple database for a music streaming service
+Database for a music streaming service

 Concept diagram: